garrycohen47/DnD_World_Stuff/World Lore/README.md

 ---

 ## Misten:
 A small bulwark settlement used to protect Gothmar from the East.
 It is primarily a military town.
+It is often surrounded in a dense fog.

 ---